muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 All Computations
 *********************************

-Computations for the different values reported by edX Insights, and by the Instructor Dashboard, take place at different times.
+* Computations for the different values reported by edX Insights, and by the Instructor Dashboard, take place at different times.
 As a result, differences can occur.

+* All users who are enrolled in a course are included in the computations.
+  This means that in addition to students, all staff members and beta testers with privileged roles in the course are included.

+* A user who registers an account and enrolls in a course, but does not activate the user accounts, is included in all computations as of the date and time of enrollment.

 .. _Enrollment Computations: